 d.
 Status of recommendations: The Under Secretary for Management will determine the implementation status of a recommendation (i.e. whether it should be categorized as closed or open, including whether to reopen a closed recommendation).
 The ARB/PCC, upon a majority vote, may reopen a closed recommendation based upon new information.
 The ARB/PCC may not close a recommendation.

 12 FAM 036.4 Reports to Congress

 a.
-Program recommendations: Per the ARB statute, the Secretary will, not later than 90 days after the receipt of a Board’s program recommendations, submit a report to the Congress on each such recommendation and the action taken with respect to that recommendation.
+Program recommendations: Per the ARB statute, the Secretary will, not later than 90 days after the receipt of an ARB's program recommendations, submit a report to the Congress on each such recommendation and the action taken with respect to that recommendation.
 The report shall be sent to the Speaker of the House and the President Pro Tempore of the Senate; the Chairperson and Ranking Member of the Senate and House Appropriations Committees, the Subcommittee on State and Foreign Operations; and the Chairperson and Ranking Member of the Senate Foreign Relations Committee and House Foreign Affairs Committee.

 b.
 Personnel recommendations: The head of the Federal agency or instrumentality receiving a report from a Board that contains a finding of reasonable cause under Section 304(c) of the Act (22 U.S.C.
 4831) or Section 140(c) will, not later than 30 days after receiving that finding, transmit to the Congress a report specifying: